OffchainLabs/arbitrum-classic/docs/Running_Node.md

 sidebar_label: Running a Node
 ---

-Note: On Thursday July 28th, the Arbitrum Rinkeby testnet will be upgrade to Nitro, and the classic node will only be useful for archive requests.
+Note: On Thursday July 28th, the Arbitrum Rinkeby testnet will be upgrade to Nitro, and the classic node will only be useful for archive requests on Rinkeby.
+Mainnet Nitro upgrade date will be announced at a later date

 Note: If you’re interested in accessing the Arbitrum network but you don’t want to setup your own node, see our [Node Providers](https://developer.offchainlabs.com/docs/node_providers) to get RPC access to fully-managed nodes hosted by one of our partners!